bschulz81/hyperbolicfitdll/README.md

 // Christophe Croux and Peter J.Rousseeuw, Time-effcient algorithms for two highly robust estimators of scale,
 // In: Dodge Y., Whittaker J. (eds) Computational Statistics.
 Physica, Heidelberg, https ://doi.org/10.1007/978-3-662-26811-7_58

+// The library also can make use of the biweight midvariance estimator that was described in
+// T. C. Beers,K. Flynn and K. Gebhardt,  Astron.
+J. 100 (1),32 (1990)

 // The library has the option that one can use Siegel's repeated median from
 // Siegel, Andrew (September 1980).
 "Technical Report No. 172, Series 2 By Department of Statistics Princeton University: Robust Regression Using Repeated Medians" within the
 // RANSAC.

 // In practice, repeated median regression is a rather slow fitting method.
 If median regression is not used, the RANSAC will use a faster linear regression algorithm for the
 // hyperbolic fit which was provided by Stephen King at https://aptforum.com/phpbb/viewtopic.php?p=25998#p25998).